leahneukirchen/nitro/README.md

   fix itself.
 Investigate and restart the service manually.
 - `DELAY`: the service is down.
 An error has happened that will potentially fix itself.
 The service will be restarted automatically.

+## Readiness notification

+If a service directory has a file `notification-fd` which contains a number, the service will be started having the file descriptor with this number connected to a pipe.
+Once the service is ready, it should write a newline to the pipe (and ideally close it).
+Other data can be written but is ignored, only the newline is relevant.
+Then nitro considers the service UP.

+If the file `notification-fd` does not exist, nitro considers services to be up after 2 seconds.

+This mechanism is compatible with s6 and dinit.

 ## Control socket configuration